 Do employers need to seek explicit consent from employees before processing data relating to the reasons for sickness absence?

 Personal data referring to health may only be collected, processed or transferred when so provided by law for reasons of general interest or where the data subject explicitly grants his consent thereto.

 Is there any guidance on the length of time personnel records or individual items of data should be retained?

+Personal data shall be erased when they are no longer necessary or relevant for the purpose for which they were obtained or recorded.
 They shall not be stored in a manner in which the data subject can be identified for any longer than necessary for the purpose for which they were obtained or recorded.

 What can an employee do if he/she believes that an employer has breached its rights under the Data Protection Act?

 The employees affected by conduct contrary to the right of data protection may claim before the Data Protection Agency.
 If as a consequence of such breach, they suffer any damage or injury in their property or rights will be entitled to indemnity.